 13.003 [Amended]

-12. Amend section 13.003 by removing from paragraph (b)(1) “are reserved exclusively for small business concerns and” and replacing “shall be set aside” with “shall be set aside for small business concerns.”
+11. Amend section 13.003 in paragraph (b)(1) by removing “are reserved exclusively for small business concerns and” and by removing “shall be set aside” and adding in its place “shall be set aside for small business concerns”.

 PART 15—CONTRACTING BY NEGOTIATION